Diemlykt/Disease-prediction-apps/README.md

   4. Prediction results are sent back to frontend and stored in MongoDB.
   5. Users can view and optionally download prediction reports.

-- **Deployment:** The backend (FastAPI) and frontend (Streamlit) are deployed on the Render cloud platform for continuous availability and ease of access.
+- **Deployment:** The application is deployed on Render using direct Python script deployment with a requirements.txt file.
+Docker was not used due to time constraints, which may limit scalability but simplifies setup for the prototype.
+A health check script (ping.py) ensures reliability.

 ---